thwaller/specton/README.md

 Graphical frontend for various audio scanners (mediainfo, mp3guessenc etc)
 Cross platform (Windows/Linux/Mac OS X)

+I woud like to revisit this project, as I believe there is a real need for a solid solution.
+Contributors are welcome and invited.

 Requires Python 3, PyQt5, requests

 Windows: The easiest way to satisfy these requirements is to install [WinPython](http://winpython.github.io/#releases).
 Be sure to choose an installer with PyQt5 included (These have 'Qt5' in the filename)